tongni1975/spark-nlp/docs/en/annotators.md

     - `setInputCol(String)`: Sets required input annotator types
     - `setOutputCol(String)`: Sets expected output annotator types
     - `setDeletesThreshold(value: Int)`: minimum frequency of corrections a word needs to have to be considered from training.
 Increase if training set is LARGE.
-Defaults to 0.
+Defaults to `0`.
     - `setFrequencyThreshold(value: Int)`: minimum frequency of words to be considered from training.
 Increase if training set is LARGE.
-Defaults to 0.
+Defaults to `0`.
     - `setLongestWordLength(value: Int)`: length of longest word in corpus
     - `setMaxFrequency(value: Long)`: maximum frequency of a word in the corpus
     - `setMinFrequency(value: Long)`: minimum frequency of a word in the corpus
     - `setDictionary(path, tokenPattern, readAs, options)`: Optional dictionary of properly written words.
 If provided, significantly boosts spell checking performance
     - `setMaxEditDistance(distance)`: Maximum edit distance to calculate possible derived words.
-Defaults to 3.
+Defaults to ``3``.
+    - `setLazyAnnotator(Boolean)`: Use `Symmetric SpellChecker` as a lazy annotator or not.

 * ***Parameter Getters***

     - `getInputCols()`: Input annotations columns currently used
     - `getOutputCols()`: Gets annotation column name going to generate
     - `getDeletesThreshold()`: minimum frequency of corrections a word needs to have to be considered from training.
-Increase if training set is LARGE.
-Defaults to 0
+Increase if training set is `LARGE`.
+Defaults to `0`
     - `getDupsLimit()`: maximum duplicate of characters in a word to consider.
-Defaults to 2
+Defaults to `2`
     - `getFrequencyThreshold()`: minimum frequency of words to be considered from training.
-Increase if training set is LARGE.
-Defaults to 0.
+Increase if training set is `LARGE`.
+Defaults to `0`.
     - `getMaxEditDistance()`: max edit distance characters to derive strings from a word.

 **Example:**